-NOCN (previously the National Open College Network) is a leading awarding organisation and top three Government-approved Apprenticeship Assessment Organisation (AAO) that has been creating opportunities for students and learners for nearly 30 years.
-The NOCN brand is trusted and recognised by learners, training providers, colleges and employers.
-NOCN is the organisation preserving the heritage of the Open College Network (OCN).
+NOCN (previously the National Open College Network) is a market-leading national awarding organisation and top-two, Government-approved Apprenticeship Assessment Organisation (AAO) that has been 'creating opportunities' for 30 years.
+We are trusted and recognised by employers, training providers and learners in the UK and internationally, to provide a high quality, flexible service.

 We’re proud to be the very first awarding organisation to be given the 'Leader in Diversity' award by the National Centre for Diversity, a leader in promoting equality for all in the UK.
 We’re also recognised by Ofqual, CCEA and the Welsh Government and work with a number of strategic partners in the UK and internationally.

 NOCN manages the majority of its UK business from its head office in Sheffield, but it also has regional offices in Birmingham, Bristol, London and Warrington.
 In addition we also have an office in New Delhi, India.